 One very true comment about S&Ws is that Smith has been long wedded to stainless steel.
 As the maker of the first stainless handgun, they have always been a leader there, and they made far more stainless pistols than they did blue or alloy.
-Thus you'll find many more examples of say, the all-stainless 5906 than you will the 5903, 5904, or (rare) 5905, all various blue and or blued/alloy variants of the otherwise identical pistol.
+Thus you'll find many more examples of say, the all-stainless 5906 and the stainless/alloy 5903 than you will the blue/alloy 5904 or (rare) blue steel 5905 variants of the otherwise identical pistol.
 Don't let anyone tell you that there is a premium for stainless Smiths.
 That's simply false.
-Now it is true that some models were only made in stainless, such as the 10mm variants, but those are something of an entity unto themselves.
+Now it is true that some models were only made in stainless, such as the 10mm variants, but those are something of an entity unto themselves due to caliber and the FBI mystique surrounding them.
 Most all other calibers were made in blue, alloy or stainless, with stainless predominating.
 Do remember I'm talking third generation here.
 There are stainless pistols in the second generation but they don't dominate like they do in the third generation.

 Is there an advantage to stainless, here specifically?
 Yes, there actually is.
 Stainless looks good longer, and when it starts to look tatty, as our cousins across the pond say, it can be renewed if it really looks bad.
 Not so easy with blued and or anodized finishes.
 S&W has never been known for great bluing on their later semi-automatic pistols.
 While you'll find their earliest semi-autos were as finely blued as their revolver contemporaries, I don't believe that's the case with their later era pistols.
 This brings us to specific areas of concern.
 The first is their alloy frame pistols.